Tuna Onigiri Recipe: A Taste of Japan that You’ll Love

 • Storage Tip: Wrap onigiri in plastic wrap to prevent drying out.

-Tips for Perfect Tuna Onigiri Recipe
+My Top Tips for Tuna Onigiri Success

 • Keep Your Hands Wet: Wet hands prevent rice from sticking during shaping.
 Add a pinch of salt to the water for extra seasoning.